Nyqusit/chrome-bookmarks/README.md

 ```
 ./make.sh
 ```
-enter the FULL directory for your google chrome Bookmars JSON file, make sure there is no ~ in location <br />
+enter the FULL directory for your google chrome Bookmarks JSON file, make sure there is no ~ in location <br />
 (usually located in /home/*usrname*/.config/google-chrome/Default/Bookmarks)

 enter the flavor of google chrome you installed or want this application to use <br />